JofreTiconaPlata/JofreTiconaPlata/README.md

 ## About Me

-I am a **Systems Engineering student at Universidad Mayor de San Simón — UMSS**, focused on software development, backend systems and technical problem-solving.
+I am a **Systems Engineering focused on software development, backend systems and technical problem-solving.

 My interests extend beyond application development into the technologies that support modern software environments, including Linux, networking, databases, servers, deployment and cybersecurity.